mykakugaya/tempo-keeper/README.md

 ## Spotify API
-In order to enable the music features of this app, you must have a Spotify account (free or premium) and your SHA-1 key must be registered in the app on the Spotify Dashboard (https://developer.spotify.com/dashboard/applications).
+In order to enable the music features of this app, you must have a Spotify account (free or premium) and the Spotify app must be downloaded on the device.
+The user's SHA-1 key must also be registered in the app on the Spotify Dashboard (https://developer.spotify.com/dashboard/applications).

 For grading purposes, we have already added the grader's SHA-1 key so the app's Spotify features should already be functional.